PHOENIXCONTACT/MORYX-Framework/docs/tutorials/ServerModule/ServerModule.md

 public IProductManagement ProductManagement { get; set; }
 ````

 Now we will register the global components to the internal container of our module.
+We will also load the components of this module.
+Components can be for example Plugins or Strategies.
 We do this in the _OnInitialize_ method we must override form our base class:

 ````cs
 /// <summary>